Saevon/astralgame/AstralPython.md

 The Python version has many features and works on the following OS:
   * Windows systems (color support)

-Other to be added once Beta is complete for Windows<br>
-Beta is complete, and testing is proceeding.
+Other to be added once Beta is complete for Windows Beta is complete, and testing is proceeding.

 # Details